Law Firm Fee Setting

 The decision hinges on one core question: How directly does your value depend on the time invested?
 When a client faces a potential business dispute, for example, simply sending a letter on your firm’s letterhead that resolves the issue delivers tremendous value, whether it took you 30 minutes or three hours to draft.
 Here, the value lies in your firm’s reputation and hard-earned expertise, not the hours spent writing.

-Once you internalize this, you can confidently set the appropriate amounts, whether it’s a flat fee or an hourly rate.
 This is exactly the kind of strategic fee-setting we’ve been helping law firms master for over 20 years.

 Our Solution